peterhendrick/rsa_gcd_challange/README.md

 A solution to the puzzle found here: http://www.loyalty.org/~schoen/rsa/

-Python file that will craete private rsa keys for every vulnerable public key .pem file found in challenge.zip
+Python file that will create private rsa keys for every vulnerable public key .pem file found in challenge.zip

 To download, type
 ```